 Frequently Asked Questions

-Where do first-year and transfer students live on the Catholic University campus?
+Where do freshman and transfer students live on the Catholic University campus?

-Are first-year students required to live on campus?
+Are freshman students required to live on campus?

 Yes, Catholic University strongly believes in the benefits that on-campus living has to offer to freshman students in terms of academic success, personal development and involvement within the Catholic University campus community.
-As such, Catholic University requires all first-year undergraduate students to live in on-campus housing.
+As such, Catholic University requires all freshman, sophomore, and junior undergraduate students to live in on-campus housing.
 For more information please refer to the Student Housing Policy on the University Policy page.
-Transfers students whose academic status is freshman or sophomore may also be required to live on-campus.
+Transfers students whose academic status is freshman, sophomore, or junior may also be required to live on-campus.

-What dining plan options are available to first-year students?
+What dining plan options are available to freshman students?

 Catholic University strongly believes that students beginning their collegiate studies benefit from participation in a dining plan as they adjust to life away from home.
 As such, all residential freshmen are required to enroll in one of the Weekly 21 Dining Plans.
 More information on dining plans is available on the Dining Services Website.